samsamit/disc-link/README.md

 - [NextUI](https://nextui.org/) as a component library
   - With next-themes package to handle fluid theme switching

+## Desing

+The apps desing should support Light and Dark themes while keeping the app look visually beautiful while keeping the accessability in mind.

+- Im using (ColorBox)[https://colorbox.io/] tool to deside my theme colors

 ## The bakcbone

 This app is created using `create-t3-app` that uses [T3 Stack](https://create.t3.gg/). to learn more about it take a look at the [Documentation](https://create.t3.gg/)